 Vestries should feel free to ask for help and advice from the Diocesan Buildings Committee at any stage in the process.
-The Diocesan Buildings Committee may be able to provide advice on building matters and suggest possible sources of finance. .
+The Diocesan Buildings Committee may be able to provide advice on building matters and suggest possible sources of finance.

-In the case of a listed building the Vestry must also advertise the proposal to Historic Environment Scotland, (Longmore House, Salisbury Place, Edinburgh, EH9 1SH Tel: 0131 668 8600) and the local planning authority allowing these bodies four weeks in which to make written representations.
+In the case of a listed building the Vestry must also advertise the proposal to Historic Scotland, (Longmore House, Salisbury Place, Edinburgh, EH9 1SH Tel: 0131 668 8600), the local planning authority, the Architectural Heritage Society of Scotland (15